My Little House Of Sleep Model

 ✔ The Foundation of the house: Timing, Nutrition, and Stimulation (mental and physical)

-✔ The Walls: your Child’s Unique Needs
+✔ The Walls: your Child’s Uniqueness

 ✔ The Roof: Independent Sleep